 The Alpine Loop connects American Fork Canyon and Provo Canyon.
 We discovered that if you just drive the loop, there is no fee required.
 We always pay the $6 fee so that we can stop and have a picnic along the way, but we were excited to know that it isn’t required unless you are using their facilities.
 If you drive the loop, make sure to drive the road out to Tibble Fork Reservoir.
 We often find the most beautiful leaves here.
 This is probably the most popular Fall Drive in Utah, so be patient, especially if you visit on a weekend.

 Provo Canyon has some great spots to enjoy the Fall colors.
 The entire canyon is full of beautiful fall foliage, and there are lots of side roads to explore.
-We are going to mention our three favorite spots to enjoy Fall.
+We are going to mention our three favorite spots to enjoy Fall in this canyon:

 The Sundance area is beautiful during the Fall and it is before the fee area for the Alpine Loop, so you can explore around this area for free.
 After going through the tunnel as you drive from Provo to Heber, take a left toward Sundance (there is a sign).